+The parish re-opened the school in 1981 with an enrollment of 24 students with combined grades.
+First and second grades were taught by one teacher, and third and fourth were taught by another teacher.
 With the arrival of Fr.
 John Giel in 1992, the school had 52 students and started growing.
-Fr.
-Giel was committed to Catholic education, and he added one grade each year until eighth grade status was achieved.
+Father was committed to Catholic education and he added one grade each year until eighth grade status was achieved.
 The first eighth grade graduating class was in May 1994.
-The school currently offers enrollment in classes from Preschool 3 through eight, with a formal middle school.
+The school currently offers enrollment in classes from Preschool 3, VPK, Kindergarten through eight, with a formal middle school.

 Today, St. Paul School facilities encompass six buildings and over 20 acres of parish land.
 In 2006, a track and soccer field was built.
 The grounds also include a ball field and a sports pavilion.

-Since the beginning St. Paul Catholic School has continued the commitment to develop the minds and values of their students and to provide a superior academic education based on gospel values.
+Since the beginning, St. Paul Catholic School has continued the commitment to develop the minds and values of their students and to provide a superior academic education based on gospel values.